creationix/js-git/doc/mixins/fs-db.md

 The `js-git/mixins/fs-db` implementation provides these methods as well, but depends on a file system interface providing `readFile`, `readChunk`, `writeFile`, and `readDir`.
-These file system methods are implemented by `git-fs-db/mixins/bare-db` and `git-chrome-db/mixins/bare-db`
+These file system methods are implemented by the `git-fs-db` and `git-chrome-db` packages.

 For the purpose of this document, `=>` implies that the function does not block and accepts a Node.js-style callback.